Nova-UTD/navigator/docs/simulation/simulation-overview.md

     [INFO] [1645631990.794344351] [sim_bridge_node]: Connecting to CARLA on port 2000
     [INFO] [1645631993.616481805] [sim_bridge_node]: Spawning ego vehicle (vehicle.audi.etron) @ Transform(Location(x=-64.644844, y=24.471010, z=0.600000),     Rotation(pitch=0.000000, yaw=0.159198, roll=0.000000))
     ```

+* Launching RVIZ:

+    1. Open a new terminal instance and source the setup script via a command like: `. navigator/install/setup.bash `
+    2. Run: `rviz2'
+    3. Select File followed by Open Config Select default.rviz from the share folder.
+It is recommended that you have your own copy of this as well             for your own configuration.

 * Launching the stack: